 - Understand the official consent policy at your school to determine if you really did breach it

-When something as serious as your future is on the line at a Title IX disciplinary hearing, you can’t take the chance of representing yourself.
-The victim, his or her attorney, and school administrators will all be there attempting to discredit any evidence you give to the contrary.
-It’s much too easy to be intimidated by the people and the process when you don’t have an experienced attorney on your side.
+When something as serious as your future and reputation is on the line in a Title IX investigation, you cannot take the chance of representing yourself.
+The victim, his or her attorney, and school administrators will all be there to present evidence.
+In such an emotionally charged environment, it is important to have an attorney there to help guide your response.

-Our law firm is also available to represent you when you believe that your school has violated your rights under Title IX by not completing a thorough investigation that would have proven your innocence.
+Our law firm is also available to represent you when you believe that your school has violated your rights under Title IX by not completing a thorough investigation that comports with your due process rights.
 We will help you explore several potential options, including suing the university for improper punishment and damage to your reputation.

 Title IX Cases Are Often Complicated

 Although federal law allows you to sue as a private party for injunctive relief and monetary damages, doing so is often more complex than you might expect.
-As experienced civil rights defense attorneys in Charlottesville, Virginia, we have represented hundreds of people facing the same types of charges as you.
+As experienced civil rights attorneys in Charlottesville, Virginia, we have represented many people facing the same types of charges as you.
 We understand the regulations, defenses, and other special nuances of Title IX and will use this deep knowledge to your advantage.
-Please contact us at 434-296-7138 to request a free legal review of your case today.
+Please contact us at 434-296-7138